-Our policies and commitments apply to the sourcing of palm oil for all PepsiCo brands and products worldwide.
-This includes our commitments to eliminating deforestation and human rights abuses from our palm oil supply chain.
-We believe that fulfillment of these policies and commitments will make our supply chain more secure and support stable social, economic and environmental conditions for producers, mills and the communities they support.
+Our policies and commitments apply to all palm and palm kernel oil that we use globally and covers our entire supply chain, from direct suppliers to production sources, as well as all of PepsiCo’s operations, subsidiaries, joint ventures, brands and products worldwide.
+We believe that fulfilment of these policies and commitments will make our supply chain more secure and support stable social, economic and environmental conditions for producers, mills and the communities they support.

 In 2015, PepsiCo launched its Palm Oil Action Plan, committing to help advance palm oil sustainability in the industry.
 We published our first Annual Progress Report in 2016.
 The same year, we reiterated our specific commitment to source 100 percent certified sustainable palm oil as part of a new, broader set of sustainable sourcing goals under our Performance with Purpose 2025 Agenda.

-Our second Annual Progress Report was published in July 2017 and provides detailed information on the strides we are making toward our palm oil sustainability goals.
-It covers all of the commitments in our 2015 Palm Oil Action Plan.
-In this report, we consider the following developments to best illustrate our recent progress toward meeting our palm oil commitments and addressing the challenges that remain:
+Our second Annual Progress Report was published in July 2017 and provided detailed information on the strides we are making toward our palm oil sustainability goals.
+As discussed in our third Palm Oil Progress report – published in June 2018 – we consider the following developments to best illustrate our recent progress toward meeting our palm oil commitments and addressing the challenges that remain: